Reasonable Salary For S-Corporations

 What Is A Reasonable Salary?

-The IRS does not provide specific guidelines for what is considered reasonable.
+The IRS does not provide specific guidelines for what is considered reasonable salary for an S-corporation.
 However, various courts have ruled on the issue, and the following factors have been used to determine reasonable compensation:

 - Training and Experience